KordingLab/KordingLab.github.io/_posts/2019-11-20-intro-resources.md

 The -r command allows you to reconnect to a screen with the name you have given it.
 To get a list of currently open and running screens, type "screen -r" without a name.

 Occasionally a screen will be listed as "attached" while you are actually not connected to it.
 In that case use the -d command to attach to screens that for some reason remain listed as attached.

+**Remote interpreter via PyCharm**

+PyCharm can be configured to automagically sync files and run code on the lab machines over SSH.
+It provides all the features you'd expect like a GUI for interactive debugging, plotting, and a console, all while running remotely.

+Recommended setup:

+1. Connect to the VPN
+2. Make a virtual environment on the lab server of your choice.
+Make a note of its path.
+3. In PyCharm preferences, go to "Project > Python Interpreter" and find the button to add an interpreter.
+Add an SSH interpreter and follow the instructions, setting the python interpreter path to `<path/to/your/new/environment>/bin/python`)
+4. Select the box that says automatically sync files.
+This means whenever you modify and save a file in the editor, it is immediately uploaded to the server.
+5. You can configure the remote directory structure by going to "Build, Execution, Deployment > Deployment" then selecting the "Mappings" tab.

+It is not completely bug-free.
+PyCharm gets especially confused when you open a project but the VPN is off and it can't figure out how to connect.
+Occasionally this leaves things in a broken state.
+To un-break them, you need to

+1. Connect to the VPN
+2. SSH to the server and remove the `~/.pycharm_helpers/` directory manually
+3. Follow the instructions to rebuild things [here](https://intellij-support.jetbrains.com/hc/en-us/community/posts/115000738804-How-to-update-skeletons-remote-interpreter?page=1#community_comment_115000623624)

 **Jupyter Notebook/Lab**